 “This kind of work, formerly known as Maltese Edging, and now generally called Hairpin Crochet, consists of a narrow braid, worked on what were called Maltese pins.
 These pins were of various sizes, according to the coarseness or fineness of the cotton used for the edging.
 Yet, as the term Maltese has practically died out, it is doubtful whether the special pins can still be had.
 A long hairpin, however, will answer the purpose as well.”

 As with the multi-pegged moule Turc and Tunisian crochet, the Maltese pin may suggest a Mediterranean origin (It would be something of a coincidence for them all simply to have been given fanciful names).
-In any case, all three techniques involve the use of a hook, lending credence to the general notion of the knitting needles devised in the Nile Valley during the 1st millennium CE also having hooked tips, which followed the craft on its putative migration along the Mediterranean coast into eastern and western Europe.
+In any case, all three techniques involve the use of a hook, lending credence to the general notion of the earliest knitting needles also having hooked tips, which followed the craft on its putative migration from the Nile Valley along the Mediterranean coast into eastern and western Europe.
 Here is one of Kerzman’s illustrations of the preparation of the braid.

 The compilation of crocheted borders, fringes, and tassels in which it is presented could as easily appear in the context of passementerie.
 This harks directly back to the patent granted to the passementiers in 1653 by Louis XIV for the production of a variety of items made with a crochet and on different supporting devices.
 The use of the hook to make chains is included unequivocally in that listing.